timsegraves/mongoid-geospatial/README.md

 A Mongoid Extension that simplifies and adds support for MongoDB and RGeo Spatial Calculations.

+** On beta again **

+Removing some trash, improving and adding support for RGeo and GeoRuby.
+Version 2+ is going to be beta testing, when it's ready I'll release v3, So the major version stays the same as mongoid.

-*WARNING* There are no plans to support MongoDB < 2.0.
+There are no plans to support MongoDB < 2.0

-*WARNING* Experimental Mongoid 3.0 support.
+There are no plans to support Mongoid <= 2.0

 Quick Start